V-cyberpunk-01/3D-ELAN/README.md

 # Code for paper "3D-ELAN: 3D Equivalent Local Augmentation Deep Graph Neural Networks for Formation Energy Prediction on Doping Crystal Structure"

-This is a PyTorch implementation of 3D-ELAN model and dicussion experiments proposed by our paper "3D-ELAN: 3D Equivalent Local Augmentation Deep Graph Neural Networks for Formation Energy Prediction on Doping Crystal Structure"
+This is a PyTorch implementation of 3D-ELAN model and discussion experiments proposed by our paper "3D-ELAN: 3D Equivalent Local Augmentation Deep Graph Neural Networks for Formation Energy Prediction on Doping Crystal Structure"

 ## Data Preparation